Ketek built a pumping system that ran for 18 kilometres from the Peace River

 - Extensive matting was required

-The six 58 hp pumps in this pond supplied water to two fracking crews
+The 58 hp submersible pumps in this pond supplied water to the final destination

-- Note the recirculation line (where the water is spraying up), which was required because of the on-demand nature of fracking
+- Note the recirculation line (where the water is spraying up), which was required because of the on-demand nature of the client’s needs

 - If water wasn’t needed, it was recirculated back to the pit

-The lines crossed environmentally sensitive land on the way to the frac site.
+The lines crossed environmentally sensitive land so the safety and security of the line was paramount.